The Very Professional and Serious biography:

-I’m a Young Adult fiction writer born and raised in northern New Jersey and currently living in the wilds of Chicago (where I dream of one day returning to the land of thin-crust pizza).
+I’m a Young Adult fiction writer born and raised in northern New Jersey and currently living in the hub of the world, Boston.

 I graduated from Harvard University in 2008 with a degree in History and Literature (you can find out more about the program here.
 It is seriously awesome.).